Friday, May 11, 2012

 Chan Fao Tong, Antsirabe

 Viticulteur Encaveur, B.P.
 68 Antsirabe, Tel.
 48 488 61.
-Another first-wave Chinese winemaker, who currently produces Madagascar’s best wine, the NV Grand Cru d’Antsirabe:
+Another first-wave Chinese winemaker, who currently produces Madagascar’s best wine, when it comes to hybrid grapes, the NV Grand Cru d’Antsirabe:

 NV Grand Cru d’Antsirabe, Rouge Alicante, Ariary 11800

 NV Grand Cru d’Antsirabe, Rouge Seyve Villard, Ariary 11.800,

 NV Grand Cru d’Antsirabe, Rose Viala, Ariary 10300,